Who Do You Sue if You are Injured as a Worker at the Port of Miami?

 Deciding what third-party could be held accountable for your injury depends on what occurred.
 If you were hurt while on a ship because the equipment aboard was poorly maintained, you might have a claim under Section 905(b) against the ship’s ownership.
 Additionally, if the negligence of the captain or another officer resulted in a poorly maintained or repaired ship, you could hold them responsible for your injuries if they were caused by the unreasonable safe conditions of the vessel.

 Often injuries occur while on the dock or in the terminal.
 If another employee was careless in operating machinery or engaged in other reckless behavior, they could be held liable for any damages.
-Our harbor worker injury attorney will thoroughly evaluate the facts surrounding your injury to determine what parties could be held responsible.
+Our attorneys for injured offshore gulf and harbor workers will thoroughly evaluate the facts surrounding your injury to determine what parties could be held responsible.
 By investigating the accident site, reviewing photographs and videos of the incident, and talking with witnesses, our office will gather the necessary evidence to build a personal injury claim.
 If someone suffers a devastating injury, bringing a lawsuit against a third-party can compensate for the losses the LHWCA does not cover.

 Available Third-Party Damages for an Injured Port of Miami Worker